Viscophoretic particle transport

 \subsection{Experimental concept}

-Our experimental setup is shown in Figure~\ref{fig:concept}.
-Using a microfluidic H-channel device in glass and polydimethylsiloxane, two syringe pumps deliver flow of aqueous solutions with different glycerol concentrations, and, thus, different viscosities \cite{Dorset1940}.
-Flow rates are adjusted to prevent any pressure-driven flow and any solvent mass transport in the observation channel.
-Thus, the steep, stable viscosity gradient is generated there.
-By using a narrow observation microchannel with a large hydraulic resistance, and a wide pressure-releasing bypass channel positioned directly downstream, any residual flow in the observation channel is suppressed efficiently.
-Fluorescent nanoparticles are suspended in both inlet solutions, any particle adsorption on channel surfaces is prevented by chemical surface modification.
-Nanoparticle drift is mapped in the observation channel by fluorescent imaging and image correlation analysis.
+Our experimental setup is shown in \cref{fig:concept}.
+Using a microfluidic H-channel device fabricated in glass and polydimethylsiloxane (see Methods), two syringe pumps deliver flow of aqueous solutions with different glycerol concentrations, and, thus, different viscosities \citep{Dorset1940}.
+Flow rates are adjusted to prevent any pressure-driven flow and any solvent mass transport in the observation channel array; and residual flow in the observation channels is suppressed by placing a wide pressure-releasing bypass channel directly downstream of narrow channels with a large hydraulic resistance.
+These conditions produce a stable viscosity gradient in these observation channels and suppress potential masking phenomena.
+The inner walls of all channels are chemically modified prior to experiments to prevent the adsorption of the fluorescent nanoparticles that are introduced at the inlets.
+We then map nanoparticle-drift in the observation channel by fluorescence microscopy and image correlation analysis (see Methods) \citep{Khandan2024}.

-Figure~\ref{fig:concept}c-e shows gradients in the observation channel.
-The glycerol concentration decreases linearly from left to right, resulting in a viscosity decreasing with $\eta \propto 1/x$ and a linearly increasing nanoparticle diffusivity $D$ \cite{Wiener2018}.
-Thus, according to eq.\,(2), a constant positive drift velocity from left to right is expected.
+\Cref{fig:concept}c-e shows the stable gradients that form in the observation channel.
+The glycerol concentration decreases linearly from left to right, resulting in a viscosity decreasing with $\eta \propto 1/x$ and a linearly increasing nanoparticle diffusivity $D(x)$ \citep{Wiener2018}.
+Thus, according to \cref{eq:ito} with $\alpha = 1$, a constant positive drift velocity from left to right is expected.